M.S. Dhoni: The Untold Story: Casting

 Director Pandey, who had not seen any of Sushant Singh Rajput's films, followed his intuition when it came to casting him.
 Akshay Kumar wanted to play the lead role and wanted Rajput to play the younger MS Dhoni but Rajput was always the director's first choice given how both Dhoni and Rajput hail from the same part of India, which made it easy for him to get the dialect right and the fact he has a predilection for sports like Dhoni.
 When he met Rajput and chatted with him for 15 minutes, he knew that the accent, the setting and the milieu they needed to capture would not be a problem.
 Rajput admits that he is a fan of Dhoni, and describes himself as an "ardent" cricket fan.
 Rajput's sister is a professional cricketer who once made it to the women's national team, while he himself wasn't very good at the sport no matter how hard he tried, even failing to get selected for the school team.

 Kiran More (pictured) trained Rajput in cricket for four months.

 He found it difficult to get Dhoni's mannerisms right.
 He said that he did not pretend to be Dhoni, but actually felt like the cricketer while essaying the title role.
 In order to prepare for his role, he had to go through an exhaustive prolonged training for a period of 18 months before shooting began and watched his videos for hours, to a point that he subconsciously started picking up some of his traits.
 For instance, in order to grasp Dhoni's trademark "Helicopter shot," the team would carefully analyse it and fix the bowling machine into one spot and then play the same shot at least 200 to 300 times a day for a week to a point that it came naturally to him.
 He also met Dhoni thrice before filming commenced.
-Former wicketkeeper Kiran More personally coached Rajput for thirteen months, including wicket-keeping and batting before he started learning Dhoni's body language.
+Former wicketkeeper Kiran More personally coached Rajput for four months, including wicket-keeping and batting before he started learning Dhoni's body language.
 He practiced for four hours, starting at 6:00 every morning.
 Rajput described More as a "tough taskmaster," who treated him like a professional cricketer rather than an actor.
 Dhoni's batting style was scientifically analysed, learnt and practised and an analyst was called on board for this.
 Training sessions were recorded and compared with the cricketer's real game.
 It took a further six months for Rajput to feel confident that he looked and played like Dhoni.